Action #3 of 2024 Strengthen the SEC Whistleblower Program

 By: Tracie Burke | Motion to Quash LLC | November 18, 2020

-The seal of secrecy of sexual misconduct by fellow police officers is a serious obstacle in controlling police sexual violence and achieving police accountability in Louisiana.
+The seal of secrecy about sexual misconduct by police officers is a serious obstacle.
+It hinders the control of police sexual violence in Louisiana.
+This issue also affects achieving police accountability.

-As more efforts to stem sexual abuse by members of law enforcement in Louisiana come to light, there are victims still seeking justice for the police sexual violence they suffered, specifically in Jefferson Parish.
+As more efforts to handle sexual abuse by law enforcement in Louisiana are revealed, victims are still seeking justice.
+They suffered police sexual violence, specifically in Jefferson Parish.

-Motion to Quash LLC obtained evidence that Sheriff Lopinto and District Attorney Paul Connick improperly investigated reports of police sexual violence that occurred, and continues to occur by law enforcement and employees of Jefferson Parish.
-“Some high ranking members in law enforcement across Louisiana are using hidden cameras during intercourse without the subjects knowledge, some while on duty.
+Motion to Quash LLC obtained evidence of police sexual misconduct across Louisiana.
+Sheriff Joe Lopinto and District Attorney Paul Connick improperly investigated reports of police sexual violence.
+This violence occurred and continues to occur by law enforcement and employees of Jefferson Parish.
+“Some high ranking members in law enforcement across Louisiana are using hidden cameras during intercourse without the person’s knowledge.
+They do this sometimes while on duty.
 Then the officers share the videos with others,” according to the disclosure obtained by Motion to Quash LLC.

-“Survivors of police sexual violence are the only survivors of sexual assault who have to report the assault to the people that committed it.
+“Survivors of police sexual violence are unique in their situation.
+They must report the assault to the same people who committed it.
 That’s the main reason they’re not reported,” one victim told Motion to Quash LLC.

-The Sheriff and the DA are reluctant to take reports or complaints of police sexual violence—often trying to dissuade victims from making them, and even wrongly categorizing reports of abuse in an attempt to diminish their severity and impact.
+The Sheriff and the DA are reluctant to take reports or complaints of police sexual violence.
+They often try to dissuade victims from making them.
+They even wrongly categorize reports of abuse to diminish their severity and impact.

-If that fails, Sheriff Lopinto, District Attorney Paul Connick and their officers, have been known to actively pursue a victim’s silence through direct threats and intimidation.
+If that fails, Sheriff Lopinto and District Attorney Paul Connick take further action.
+They have been known to actively pursue a victim’s silence.
+They achieve this through direct threats and intimidation.

-One victim in Jefferson Parish told Motion to Quash LLC that she was “given the run around” by internal affairs officers, who intimidated and discouraged her from making the report, and instead issued her a battered women’s broshure and instructed her to call the hotline on the broshure for support.
+One victim in Jefferson Parish told Motion to Quash LLC about her experience.
+She was “given the run around” by internal affairs officers.
+They intimidated and discouraged her from making the report.
+Instead, they gave her a battered women’s brochure.
+They told her to call the hot line on the brochure for support.

-Motion to Quash LLC takes action against police sexual violence by helping victims in Jefferson Parish file lawsuits, but there are no civil provisions yet for the Prison Rape Elimination Act.
+Motion to Quash LLC takes action against police sexual violence.
+They help victims in Jefferson Parish file lawsuits.
+But, there are no civil provisions yet for the Prison Rape Elimination Act.
 Urge congress this session to pass a bill that allows civil provisions under PREA.
-Now is the time for action and we urge Congress to get an amendment passed that provides a civil remedy for victims of Police Sexual Violence in Louisiana.
+Now is the time for action.
+We urge Congress to pass an amendment that provides a civil remedy.
+This remedy is for victims of Police Sexual Violence in Louisiana.

 Here is a copy of the victim’s lawsuit for damages.
-Warning, this content may be distressing for victims of sexual assault.
+Warning, this content is distressing for victims of sexual assault.

 Plaintiff-V-Jefferson-Parish-Sheriff-Lopinto-DA-Paul-Connick-petition-for-damages